sjkobayashi/sjkobayashi.github.io/index.md

 layout: homepage
 ---

-I am a Ph.D. candidate in economics at California Institute of Technology with research interests in **Empirical Industrial Organization** and **Econometrics**.
+I am a Ph.D. candidate in Economics at California Institute of Technology with research interests in **Empirical Industrial Organization** and **Econometrics**.

 My primary research agenda revolves around examining the economic and policy implications arising from the interplay of firms' strategic behavior, market mechanisms, and information structure.
 I have focused on the online advertising industry, which presents a rich landscape for my research due to its intricate market mechanism and reliance on online data for advertising.